The small town of Harpers Ferry is a beautiful destination located within the lower Shenandoah Valley of West Virginia.

 If you are looking for a relaxing adventure, I HIGHLY recommend flat water tubing on the Shenandoah River.

-We opted for the red tubes with a backrest that are shaped longer to provide leg room and also come with a paddle over the circular tubes.
+We opted for the red tubes with a backrest.
+They are longer to provide more legroom and come with a paddle over the circular tubes.

 The experience was SO RELAXING!
 We both liked having a paddle in case we started drifting too close to the riverbank.

-Our only complaint was that we wished that the 1.5 hour float would have been longer because it was such a great experience.
+Our only complaint was that we wished our 1.5-hour float would’ve been longer because it was such a great experience.

 Stop by Schoolhouse Ridge South